-This technical certificate program consists of 52 credit hours of instruction in Virtual Basic programming classes.
-This certificate program is designed for those students who have completed a related technical diploma or degree, or who have appropriate work experience in the computer field.
-This certificate will enable the students to upgrade programming skills and prepare for certification and Windows programming jobs.
+The Visual Basic Programmer Certificate is a two to three-quarter program designed for those students who have completed a related technical diploma or degree or who have appropriate work experience in the computer field.
+This certificate will provide students with the basic knowledge and skills needed to obtain employment in Windows Programming jobs and prepare for certification.
+The certificate emphasizes computer concepts and basic Programming.

-Required Course Credit
+Required Course 9 Credit

 CIS 106 Computer Concepts 5

 CIS 105 Program Design and Development 5

 CIS 253 Basic Programming I 7

 CIS 254 Basic Programming II 7

 CIS XXX Advanced Windows Project 7

-Credit hours needed to graduate 31
+Credit hours nee eded to graduate 31